What CEOs Get Wrong About Pricing Teams

 What Pricing Needs to Work

-Pricing isn’t a plug-in.
-It’s a commercial capability.
+Pricing is not a plug-in.
+It is a commercial capability.
 And like any capability, it only performs when leadership defines it, supports it, and gives it room to operate.

-If you’ve invested in pricing and haven’t seen the return, the problem might not be the team.
-It might be the assumptions built into how you’re using them.
+If you have invested in Pricing and have not seen the return, the problem might not be the team.
+It might be the assumptions built into how you are using them.

 Recommended For You